ministryofjustice/security-guidance/docs/defensive-domain-registration.md

 The answer depends on how the original domain was used in practice.

-For example, if the domain was only used internally within the MoJ, and all references to it have already been updated to point to the new or replacement service, then the old domain name probably does not need to be kept for more than 12 months.
+For example, if the domain was only used internally within the , and all references to it have already been updated to point to the new or replacement service, then the old domain name probably does not need to be kept for more than 12 months.

 However, there are circumstances where it is important to keep a domain for longer periods of time.
 For example: